 adalimumab - injection, Humira (cont.)

 USES: This medication is used to reduce pain and swelling due to certain types of arthritis (e.g., rheumatoid, psoriatic, and ankylosing spondylitis).
 This medication is also used to treat psoriasis (plaque-type).
-It works by blocking a protein (tumor necrosis factor or TNF) found in the body's immune system that causes joint swelling and damage.Early treatment of rheumatoid arthritis with more aggressive therapy, including this type of medication (TNF blockers), helps to reduce further joint damage and preserve joint function.This medication is also used to treat a bowel condition called Crohn's disease.
+It works by blocking a protein (tumor necrosis factor or TNF) found in the body's immune system that causes joint swelling and damage.Early treatment of rheumatoid arthritis with more aggressive therapy, including this type of medication (TNF blockers), helps to reduce further joint damage and preserve joint function.This medication is also used to treat certain bowel conditions (Crohn's disease, ulcerative colitis).
 It is used in cases that are moderate to severe and/or keep coming back.

 HOW TO USE: Read the Patient Information Leaflet and the Medication Guide provided by your pharmacist before you start using adalimumab and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.Use this medication exactly as prescribed.
 This drug is given under the skin (subcutaneously or SC) every other week, or weekly in some cases, or as directed by your doctor.
 Learn all preparation and usage instructions in the product package.
 Do not shake.Rotate injection sites.
 New injections should be given at least 1 inch (2.5 centimeter) from an old site.
 Do not inject into any areas of the skin that are sore, bruised, red or hard.Before using, check this product visually for particles or discoloration.
 If either is present, do not use the liquid.Learn how to store and discard needles and medical supplies safely.
 Never reuse syringes or needles.
 Consult your pharmacist.